Episodios

 Oct 31 2025

-In this episode of the Foster Friendly Podcast, host Courtney and guest Brian Mavis discuss the themes of foster care and adoption as outlined in Brian's book, Upstream.
+In this episode of the Foster Friendly Podcast, hosts Courtney Williams and Brian Mavis discuss the themes of foster care and adoption as outlined in Brian's book, Upstream.
 They explore the importance of self-assessment for potential foster parents, the preparation needed for welcoming a child, and the realities of transitioning from foster care to adoption.
 The conversation emphasizes the need for community support, the role of businesses and faith communities in fostering a supportive environment, and the introduction of the Foster Friendly app as a resource for families.
 The episode concludes with a call to action for listeners to take their next steps in supporting foster care and adoption efforts.

 Takeaways